alexandreiabattles/content-ops-starter/content/pages/careers.md

-          Eagles Army is a group of dertimated warriors, dedicated to the protection of the kingdom under powerful **Queen Kleopatra VII** in Ptolemaic Egypt.
+          Eagles Army is a group of dertimated warriors, dedicated to the protection of the kingdom under magnificent **Queen Kleopatra VII** in Ptolemaic Egypt.
 Inspired by the god Horus and Eagle Ptolemaic, the falcon god, a great symbol of vision and divine power.
 The Eagle´s warriors are brave, known for their determination in battle, loyalty,